Deep Dive: My Furry Family

 And so, around Thanksgiving of 2014, my little slut of a pre-teen daughter gave birth to four tiny grandfurbabies (one of which died a day after birth).
 They came into the world in my bathtub, which I'd converted into the nursery.
 I've been handling them since the day they were born—with Mommy's complete approval—which may explain why they're the friendliest, most affectionate creatures I've ever known.

 Above left is Pris, a.k.a.
 Teeny-Tiny, a precious little girl with two different color eyes!
 Above right is Zack, a.k.a.
 Zack the Knife, a green-eyed goofball.
 Below left is Roy, a.k.a.
-Big Boy, since he was the biggest kitten (although Zack has since outgrown him).
+Big Boy, since he was by far the biggest kitten, although Zack has since outgrown him.